 The Cambridge Public Schools receives grant funding annually from federal, state, and private sources.
 Project descriptions for the district’s significant recurring grant programs are provided below.

-ESSER II: Created through enactment of the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA), the core purpose of the ESSER II Fund is to provide direct money to states and districts to address the impact of the disruption, closure, and reopening of schools caused COVID-19.
+ESSER II: Created through enactment of the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA), the core purpose of the ESSER II Fund is to provide direct money to states and districts to address the impact of the disruption, closure, and reopening of schools caused by COVID-19.

 Individuals with Disabilities Education Act (IDEA) Allocations

 This federal entitlement program aims to ensure that eligible students with disabilities receive a free and appropriate public education that includes special education and related services designed to meet their individual needs.
 Funds are awarded based on a formula taking school enrollment and demographics into account.
 The majority of IDEA funding is utilized for out-of-district tuition.
-A portion of the grant allocated to meet the required proportionate share of federal IDEA funds for equitable services for parentally placed private school children with disabilities and activities under the Comprehensive Coordinated Early Intervening Services.
+A portion of the grant is allocated to meet the required proportionate share of federal IDEA funds for equitable services for parentally placed private school children with disabilities and activities under the Comprehensive Coordinated Early Intervening Services.

 Individuals with Disabilities Education Act (IDEA)—Early Education Allocations